Percentage of Small Businesses That Fail: 2026 Data

 It’s not the 20th century anymore - advertising has come a long way since the days of buying TV air time and hoping you’ll somehow reach the right demographic group for your product.
 Today, you can narrowcast your message to your best target audience.

 Knowing the customers’ age, gender, and income level is paramount for proper marketing strategies.
-CB Insights research suggests that ignoring customer demographics is responsible for 14% of the small business failure rate.
+The research suggests that ignoring customer demographics was responsible for 14.8% of the small business failure rate in 2025.

 Good ideas: Run focus groups.
 Conduct online surveys via social media.
 Collect data from the Bureau of Labor Statistics and other government sources.